 There are rucksacks ….
 And then there are rucksacks … I finally managed to sort out my winter pack issue this season and my conclusion is that there’s no getting away from it: due to my very short back length, my options with regard to a suitable winter sack are somewhat limited, to put it mildly.
 The two knock-down bargains (i.e., purchased in various sales over the years) that were loitering in the loft – and that had I felt so very smug about acquiring – were piloted before the snow truly arrived and both proved to be useless.
 A back system too long for me (yes, yes, they were women’s back systems) meant the load ended up hanging away from my back with the chest strap making its very best effort to strangle me.
 Sigh.
 Back to the drawing board.
 Something large enough for winter kit and robust enough to take the weight of all the ironmongery, rope etc. was what was required.
 The eventual solution weighed in a whopping 2.6kg before I had even put anything into it.
 But the back system, set to its shortest setting for once truly fitted me.
 Conclusion: I just have to deal with hauling an extremely heavy load in winter and cutting a rather laughable figure as the sack looks disproportionately big when I am carrying it (‘What do you have in there???’
 ‘Are you out overnight???’).
 And so it started – the gradual building up of carrying (what was for me) a very heavy load – and with a bit of time and patience, carrying the full rucksack was no longer an issue (an issue that featured a few years ago in When is Heavy Too Heavy?).

 The World’s Best Faffer?
 Really, this is not an accolade of which to be proud.
 2020 was my first winter season back on the hill for a while (I’d been forced to miss the past two years).
-The first issue I encountered was not really remembering what really worked for me in terms of clothing and kit – and also not remembering just how bad I was at faffing at the car in temperatures hovering around zero (I take far longer than in summer).
+The first issue I encountered was not really remembering what really worked for me in terms of clothing and kit – and also not recalling just how bad I was at faffing at the car in temperatures hovering around zero (I take far longer than in summer).
 It goes hand in hand with being a procrastinator and indecisive person to boot.
-The first winter day I was out proved to be a mahooosssive 45mins before I left the car.
+The first winter day I was out proved to be a mahooosssive 45 minutes before I left the car.
 Kit was everywhere.
 I frantically tried to remember the order in which order I used to pack winter gear into a sack.
 Heads turned with incredulity to survey the wild array of equipment lying around the back of the car as others drove past that first morning.
 My situation wasn’t helped by the ground being very icy in that laybay, so I was desperately sliding around as I tried to repack the rucksack.
 And after a few weeks of this, there came the dawning realisation that I tend to semi pack the rucksack and then throw the rest of the gear in the back of the car the night before, thinking to quickly (ahem…) add it to the pack when I’m parked up at my starting point.
 Solution: Not to be so darned lazy the night before departure.
 I don’t do this when I’m guiding – everything is all organised and shipshape, ready to start my day ahead of departure time, so why allow this to happen at other times? … think about how much precious hill time I’ve been wasting….

 And that’s not the end of it …oh no … the other faffing problem was out on the hill itself.
 One trip I actually attempted to keep track of how much time I was losing on an average winter hill day – also how many times I stopped.
 The numbers were rather embarrassing: at first I didn’t want to believe that I really could be that inefficient.
 Diagnosis: not having items to hand and ready to go.
 Just not being quick enough with changing over different items of kit.
 Indecision.
 Solution: pep talk – ‘JUST GET ON WITH IT’, awareness of bits of kit that have the potential to slow me down, thinking ahead – can I foresee that I will need another layer as I come out of a more sheltered area (seeing as I’ve stopped anyway)?
 (Debate: Grivel C2 crampons with LONG straps v.
 Charlet Moser C2s that are much less problematic.
 Debate: am I ever, ever going to wear the Grivels with those instruments of torture, the Scarpa Vegas (my double plastic boots) ever again – the only time I’m ever likely to need such long straps – or do I simply shorten them to a more suitable length??).